At Community Servings we come prepared every day to help our clients maintain their health and dignity through nutritious, made-from-scratch meals.

 He is the former Board Chair of the Association of Nutrition Service Agencies, and is a founding member of the national Food Is Medicine Coalition.
+In recognition of his leadership and impact at Community Servings and within the Greater Boston community, David was named a Barr Foundation Fellow in 2017.
 A resident of Cambridge, he holds graduate degrees from Middlebury College and Boston University.

 Rebecca joined Community Servings in 2017 as Chief Operating Officer, a new role designed to support the expansion of the organization’s mission and its ongoing commitment to social innovation.
 Rebecca provides leadership to the operations, nutrition and program teams.
 She will oversee efforts to expand the infrastructure, systems, programs and partnerships needed to meet the growing demand for medically-tailored meals and nutrition education services.

 Rebecca’s leadership experience includes having held a variety of general management and change agent roles for non-profit healthcare organizations that serve older adults.
 With an entrepreneurial focus centered around driving growth and innovation, her functional responsibilities have included strategic /operational planning, marketing, program development and culture building.
 Most recently, Rebecca successfully led the internal project management of a six-year, $150M senior living campus repositioning for North Hill Communities, Inc. a 30+ year-old full-service senior living organization that offers housing, long-term care, and community-based healthcare services in Needham.
 She brings to Community Servings a deep commitment to promote the holistic wellness of all the people she serves.